Asheshp23/AI-systems-and-how-they-can-benefit-your-work/Process Optimization.md

 ## Your Value as a BA

-You represent change to stakeholders.
+You represent a change to stakeholders.
 Your discussions with customers help create solid requirements.

 ## Working with Stakeholders